darylknight/boilerplate/README.md

 -  MySQL 5.7.8+ with InnoDB or MariaDB 10.5+
 -  512MB+ of memory allocated to PHP

-This repository has been tested with both DDEV and Laravel Valet as a local environment.
 If you're using Apache instead of nginx, you'll need to download Craft's default `.htaccess` file and put it in the document root.
-If you're using DDEV, you'll need to prefix every command in this repository with `ddev`.
+If you're using DDEV, you'll need to prefix every command in this README file with `ddev`.

 ### DDEV Hooks